scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 70%
    :figclass: bht

-   Two code cells with executed Jupyter code cells. :label:`twocells`
+   Output below two code cells with executed in JupyterLab. :label:`twocells`

-The servers for the editors are editor specific.
+The servers on the editor side are specific to each editor.
 The following text editors are supported: Visual Studio Code, Vim, NeoVim, Emacs, Atom, and Sublime Text 3.
-GhostText was developed initially for Sublime Text 3, so Sublime Text 3 can serve as a positive control even if another editor in the list is your favorite editor.
+GhostText was developed initially for Sublime Text 3, so Sublime Text 3 can serve as a positive control even if another editor in the list is the favored editor.
 (Sublime Text 3 is available for most platforms for a free trial period of infinite length.)

 For example, the server for Emacs is provided by the atomic-chrome package that is available in the Milkypostman’s Emacs Lisp Package Archive (MELPA) and on GitHub (https://github.com/alpha22jp/atomic-chrome).
 The configuration for atomic-chrome in my Emacs initialization file (e.g., init.el) is listed below (Fig. :ref:`atomicconfig`).